fmalina/revisions-blocl/blog/valuablessafety.md

 flatmates could make it hard to find the culprit, if something goes missing.

-So it’s best to keep valuables safe and locked away in your room when you’re not using them and if you don’t have a lock on your room door, I’m sure most landlords would deem it a reasonable request for you to have one for your own privacy.
+So it’s best to keep valuables safe and locked away in your room when you’re not using them and if you don't have a lock on your room door, I’m sure most landlords would deem it a reasonable request for you to have one for your own privacy.